In the past few years, the popularity of AI applications has taken off.

 According to Our World in Data, which bases their estimates on household surveys, in 1981, 44% of the world lived in extreme poverty.
 These numbers dropped below 10% by 2015.

 Although global poverty rates have decreased and are at an all-time low, extreme poverty is still a problem worth tackling.
 Extreme poverty leaves the ones affected at an incredible disadvantage.

-In this study, the authors aim at exploring the complicated nature of human behavior.
-Specifically, they explore the extensive use of mobile phones, to better pinpoint extreme poverty in developing countries.
+In this study, the authors aim to explore the complicated nature of human behavior.
+Specifically, they explore the extensive use of mobile phones to better pinpoint extreme poverty in developing countries.